AV306/AV306/README.md

 - Documentation and (one) code contributions to [MaxiGames.js](https://github.com/MaxiGames/MaxiGames.js): I'm the "Professional MaxiGames PR Man" on their Discord! (last checked: somewhere in June)

-- [2D engine](https://av306.github.io/2d-engine-p5js): A ~~very unreliable~~ basic 2D game engine made in p5.js, with sprites, physics and rudimentary, unreliable circle colliders.
-Just for fun.
+- [2D engine](https://av306.github.io/2d-engine-p5js): A ~~very unreliable~~ basic 2D game engine made in p5.js, with sprites, physics and rudimentary circle colliders.
+Made to pass the time during lessons.

 <br>